 More about his work at: https://www.alexandergeorgiev.co.uk/

-Tim is the director of Species Conservation - Africa for the WCS and is a conservationist working to protect habitats and species across Tanzania including Zanzibar.
-He led the most complete census of the Zanzibar red colobus (Davenport et al. 2017 Oryx) which revealed the extent of the threats this species faces on Unguja Island.
+Tim is the Species Conservation coordinator for Africa at Re:wild and also serves as the Key Biodiversity Areas Regional Focal Point for East Africa.
+He is a conservationist working to protect habitats and species across Tanzania including Zanzibar.
+He led the most complete census of the Zanzibar red colobus (Davenport et al. 2019 Oryx) which revealed the extent of the threats this species faces on Unguja Island.

 Professor Julia Jones (Bangor University)